strangerstudios/pmpro-vat-tax/readme.txt

 == Changelog ==

 = .4 =
+* BUG: Fixed bug where checkouts to non-EU countries with the EU Country value not set were failing.
+These checkouts should go through fine without VAT applied.
+* BUG/ENHANCEMENT: Hiding VAT stuff from free levels and not requiring an EU country.
+* ENHANCEMENT: Now saving the VAT Number, VAT Country, and VAT Tax Rate to the order notes.
+* ENHANCEMENT: Also added VAT Number, VAT Country, and VAT Tax Rate to the orders export CSV.
+* ENHANCEMENT: Also added VAT Number, VAT Country, and VAT Tax Rate to the invoice bullets.
+* ENHANCEMENT: Added pmprovat_getTaxRate($country, $state = NULL) function to get tax rates out of our global array.
-* FEATURE/BUG: Can choose a "Seller Country" from the payment settings page.
-If a customer is checking out from the same country, no VAT is charged.
+* ENHANCEMENT: Can choose a "Seller Country" from the payment settings page.
+In the future, we may disallow customers from the same member country as the vendor from using their VAT Number for exemption.
+However, we need to verify the legal details of that first.
+For now, the seller country is just stored in the DB as an option.
-* ENHANCEMENT: Added VAT number to invoices and order notes.
+* ENHANCEMENT: Better wrapping of strings for localization.

 = .3 =
 * FEATURE: Now supports PayPal Express and TwoCheckout